×

-8 Cool Ways to Use Totally Informal Japanese
+8 Simple Ways to Use Informal Japanese

+If you started your Japanese learning adventure in the classroom, chances are you first learned the semi-polite, neutral way of speaking.
 But listening to Japanese songs, watching anime, getting hooked dorama and chatting with Japanese friends often require you to know informal Japanese.

 1. Master Casual Form in the Present Tense